Musea and art in Asmara

 B.C. and 400 B.C.
 It is a very well preserved example of a large village - for

-How to get to the Sembel archeological site?
+How to get to the Sembel archaeological site?

 Visitors can reach Sembel via